justtakingsomenotes/mynotes/linuxbible.md

 # This script sets the environment variables for the Flask tutorial
 echo "DID YOU START THE PYTHON VIRTUAL ENVIRONMENT USING"
 echo "source ./venv/bin/activate ???"
-echo "Check your prompt for (venv) or whatever you called your virtual environm$
+echo "Check your prompt for (venv) or whatever you called your virtual" echo "environment!"
 export FLASK_APP=flaskr
 export FLASK_ENV=development
 export FLASK_DEBUG=1